natkaida/dinosaur_game/README.md

 - Clouds and background elements for visual depth
 - Pause and resume with the spacebar
 - Increasing game speed as score increases
-- Score counter and game over screen
+- Score counter and game restart screen

 ### 🖼️ Assets